Plasma effects on gravitational lensing and shadow observables of a Kerr-like black hole in a dark matter halo: Discussion and Future Work

 Our present framework provides a controlled setting for exploring how plasma environments influence black hole shadow observables.
-The plasma models considered here are chosen to satisfy the common separability condition in Eq.~\ref{eq:SeperablePlasFreqAnsatz}, which enables analytic treatment and facilitates clear interpretation of qualitative trends.
-Within this class of models, we identify systematic differences between homogeneous and inhomogeneous plasma configurations.
-Extending this analysis to more general plasma distributions, potentially through numerical ray tracing or fully relativistic magnetohydrodynamic simulations, would be a natural direction for future work.
+The plasma models considered here are chosen to satisfy the common separability condition \cite{perlick_influence_2015}, which enables analytic treatment and facilitates clear interpretation of qualitative trends.
+Extending this analysis to more general plasma distributions, incorporating numerical ray tracing, would be a natural direction for future work.

-An interesting implication of these results is their relevance for interpreting EHT images of M87* and Sgr A* in the presence of dust-like plasma in the interstellar and circumgalactic media \cite{mathurCircumgalacticMediumMilky2015, misiriotisDistributionISMMilky2006}.
-Such material is expected to modify photon propagation and can partially obscure the intrinsic black hole signal.
-The simplified plasma models employed here capture key qualitative features of these effects and may therefore serve as a useful starting point for developing more detailed correction schemes.
-While a quantitative determination of plasma parameters lies beyond the scope of the present study, the trends identified here may help inform future efforts aimed at constraining environmental contributions or mitigating their impact on black hole observables derived from EHT data.